 - Norwegian Ministry of Foreign Affairs (NMFA)

 - Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO)

-- The Ukraine Humanitarian Pooled Fund (OCHA)
+- Ukraine Humanitarian Pooled Fund (UHF)

 - European Commission/EIDHR